ApryseSDK/sharepoint-integration/README.md

 # WebViewer - Sharepoint integration sample

+This sample serves as a guide to integrate your hosted WebViewer app with a Sharepoint document library.
+It showcases how you can leverage a control block to send file metadata to your WebViewer environment, which then opens the Sharepoint file using an authenticated request.
 ## Prerequisites

 - (Optional but recommended) [Node Version Manager](http://npm.github.io/installation-setup-docs/installing/using-a-node-version-manager.html)
-- Set up on Windows environment highly recommended
+- Set up on Windows environment highly recommended (if you are not using a Windows machine, we recommend using [PnP PowerShell](https://pnp.github.io/powershell/index.html))

 ## For step-by-step help on setting up a SharePoint development environment, see one of the following: